FrankasProjects/cloud-native-reliability-deployment/Deployment/Reliability/Autoscaling/ClusterAutoscaler/readme.md

 ## Testing

-To easily test the Cluster Autoscaler, we easily increase the replicas of some services of the application by executing:
+To easily test the Cluster Autoscaler, we increase the replicas of some services of the application by executing:

 1. ``kubectl -n teastore-namespace --replicas=2 deployment/teastore-webui``.
 Increase replicas depending on the free cluster capacity.
 2. ``kubectl -n teastore-namespace --replicas=2 deployment/teastore-recommender``